dlp211/java/README.md

 java
 ====

-A collection of java code.
+A collection of java code written by me.
+All code in this directory, "/java", and its subdirectories are licensed as follows:

 License
 ========